 High-speed internet connection?
 Check.
 Laptop?
 Check.
 Dedication, ambition and a love for putting pen to paper?
 Check, check, check.

-You’re ready to make money as a freelance blogger.
+You’re ready to make money as a freelance blogger and land blogging jobs.
 You’re just not sure how to do it.

 The good news is that other people have done it.
-These bloggers have made more than a buck or two by freelance blogging.
-It’s possible to make your living — and then some — in this field.
+These bloggers have made more than a buck or two by freelance blogging, which proves that it’s possible!
+You can make your living — and then some — in this field.

-Learn from the best in the biz: follow their tips to get started on your successful freelance blogging career today.
+It’s time to learn from the best in the biz.
+We talked with successful writers who make money from freelance blogging to see what worked for them.
+Follow their tips to get started on your successful freelance blogging career.

 1. Find your niche